neoforged/.github/primers/26.1/index.md

     - `Validatable` - An interface which handles the validation of its instance within the given context.
     - `ValidationContext`
         - `forField` - Creates a context for a given field.
-        - `forIndexedField` - Creates a context for a given entry in an list.
+        - `forIndexedField` - Creates a context for a given entry in a list.
         - `forMapField` - Creates a context for a given key in a map.
         - `setContextKeySet` is removed
     - `ValidationContextSource` - The source for the defined context where the validation is taking place.